ScJa/projectr/README.md

 ## Notes

 This website was created in the scope of the subject "Advanced Software Engineering" at the Technical University of Vienna.
-Co-Authors: Belk Stefan, Bogomolov Bernd, Hanreich Stefan, Sederl Johannes
+Co-Authors: Belk Stefan, Bogomolov Bernd (berndbogo), Hanreich Stefan, Sederl Johannes